Having a real estate website is one thing, but knowing how well it does and where it could be optimized is something else.

 This one is also pretty straightforward and will show you how your traffic from different devices is doing.

 It can also indicate if your real estate website provides a good user experience for mobile users.

 Generate this report by clicking on “Audience,” “Geo,” and then on “Location.”

-By generating this report, you will find out where your traffic is coming from in geographic terms.
+By generating this report, you will discover where your traffic is coming from geographically.

 So by having this information, you could adapt your content and copy accordingly and may increase your conversion rates.

-It is another helpful report when it comes to getting to know your audience.
+It is another helpful report for getting to know your audience.

-You will be able to see which demographic group visits your real estate website most.
+You can see which demographic group visits your real estate website most.

 So, for example, you could determine whether you attract more millennials or baby boomers.